Planning a trip to San Diego? Balboa Park is one of my family’s favorite destinations.

 Timken Museum of Art – This museum is FREE, and is a smaller alternative to the San Diego Museum of Art.
 European masters, American paintings and Russian icons are the focus of this museum.
 Keep an eye out for famous names like Rembrandt, Rubens, Copley and others.
 If your family hasn’t visited many art museums, this is a low-risk opportunity to get your kids talking about fine art.

 We have wandered through several of the 19 beautiful gardens at Balboa Park and still feel that we have barely scratched the surface.
 The Botanical Building is one of the most photographed buildings in Balboa Park and nestled among several of our favorite museums.
-The Rose Garden, Japanese Friendship Garden, the Zoro Garden and the Children’s Ethnobotany Garden are also good options for families, and all are FREE.
+The Rose Garden, Japanese Friendship Garden, the Zoro Garden and the Children’s Ethnobotany Garden are also good options for families.
+Some gardens are free and some are not.

 Find a historic carousel and historic miniature railroad near the gates of the San Diego Zoo.
 The Balboa Park carousel dates back to 1910, and it is one of the few carousels in the world where you can still try to grab the brass ring for a free ride.
 The miniature railroad is next to the carousel, and families with young children will likely enjoy both rides.
 The three-minute ride on an antique train will take you through four acres of the park.